 d) Professional Capacity / Autonomy: Students will work toward their own research goals to develop their own ideas, and to present those ideas in the form of conference papers and presentations.
-Intended learning outcome: Students will be trained as highly-gualified personnel, able to e) Level of Communication Skills: Students will complete a series of assignments that provide critical analyses of current knowledge and the creation of new knowledge.
-They will also participate in colloquia, seminars and conferences to orient them toward academic communication at professional events.

 Intended learning outcome: Students will be trained as highly-qualified personnel, able to translate their scholarship in both the classroom and the academic forum.